spine/hem/README.md

 In a nutshell, Hem will make sure your application and all its dependencies are wrapped up in a single file, ready to be served to web browsers.

-**TODO**: figure out a way to have common depenencies share easily between multiple spine apps. for example. jqery, es5-shim, or certain js-plugins shouldn't have to be wrapped inside of 3 different application.js files if you have three spine apps served at the same domain. you probably would have shared css, images, and maybe even some share spine models and controllers.

 ##CommonJS

 CommonJS modules are at the core of Hem, and are the format Hem aspects every module to adhere to.
 As well as ensuring your code is encapsulated and modular, CommonJS modules give you dependency management, scope isolation, and namespacing.
 They should be used in any JavaScript application that spans more than a few files.

-To find out more about why CommonJS modules are the best solution to JavaScript dependency management, see the CommonJS guide The format
+To find out more about why CommonJS modules are a great solution to JavaScript dependency management, see the CommonJS guide

+It's not that AMD pattern is bad by the way, just not the way hem went for now.

+###The Format

 The format is remarkably straightforward, but is something you'll have to adhere to in every file to make it work.
 CommonJS uses explicit exporting; so to expose a property inside a module to other modules, you'll need to do something like this:

-  # In app/controllers/users.coffee:
+In app/controllers/users.coffee:

     class Users extends Spine.Controller

-  # Explicitly export the Users object
+Explicitly export the Users object

     module.exports = Users

 The format mandates that a module object will be available in every module.
 However, if you're targeting both the CommonJS format, and a normal environment, you can do a conditional export, checking that the module object exists.

     module?.exports = Users

-##Requiring modules
+###Requiring modules

 Requiring other modules is just as straightforward; just use the require() function.